Greybody factor for an electrically charged regular-de Sitter black holes in $d$-dimensions: Greybody Factor

-Substituting this in the expression for grey body factor, we obtain a non-zero term for the low energy scalar particle emission in the case of non-minimal coupling.
-The result is true for the propagation of arbitrary mode.
-The non-minimal coupling removes the scalar modes with non-zero low energy asymptotic grey body factor.
+Substituting this back into the greybody factor expression, we obtain a non-zero term for low-energy scalar emission in the non-minimal coupling case.
+This result holds for arbitrary modes, indicating that non-minimal coupling effectively removes scalar modes exhibiting non-zero low-energy asymptotic greybody factors.